FriendSoftwareLabs/presence/README.md

 ## Setup

+Requires:
+* FriendCore
+* node.js
+* mysql

-node.js is a requirement.
-If not already present, the install script will do what exactly?
+If node.js is not already present, the install script will do what exactly?
 If its suggesting / installing, make sure to use n, https://github.com/tj/n, aka node jesus.